ShoppReDigital/shoppre.github.io/marketing-team/seo/README.md

 Customers entering your site should complete checkout and they should not visit other similar websites

 So google will understand you are serving customer requirement

+So keep little content, but keep quality and relevant content

 ## SEO Contribution by Teams